The Nurse’s Role in HCAHPS

 So what exactly is our role as nurses and how do we engage patients to exceed their expectations during a hospitalization?

-Maximize the power of the ‘white board’ in the patient’s room.
-Empower your patient by keeping them informed on their plan of care, daily goals and progress (Singh, et. al, 2010).
+Maximize the power of the ‘whiteboard’ in the patient’s room.
+Empower your patient by keeping them informed on their plan of care, daily goals, and progress (Singh, et. al, 2010).
 Speak to the patient in a way they can understand and don’t rush out of the room; allow time for processing.
 Provide the patient with a means to write down questions they may have and encourage them to voice their concerns.

 Seize every opportunity to involve your patient in their care.
-Talk with them about their condition, discuss their goals and the goals of the care team.
-Employ the teach-back method when administering medications to ensure the patient understands what they are taking, why, and potential side-effects (Brown, 2015).
+Talk with them about their condition, and discuss their goals and the goals of the care team.
+Employ the teach-back method when administering medications to ensure the patient understands what they are taking, why, and potential side effects (Brown, 2015).
 Always anticipate discharge by asking yourself “what does the patient and their loved ones need to know to successfully keep them out of the hospital?”
 Advocate for the patient early on in their stay and continue to keep the patient informed so they don’t feel rushed or unprepared at discharge (Kennedy, Craig, Wetsel, Reimels, & Wright, 2013).

 Create a quiet, healing environment where the patient can rest.
-It’s easy to get wrapped up with a task list that demands attention; simply be aware of your posture and demeanor when you enter the patient’s room.
-If you’re rushed, agitated or apathetic, patients will notice (Angel, 2016).
-Place yourself in the patient’s situation, take a moment to empathize with what they are experiencing.
+It’s easy to get wrapped up in a task list that demands attention; simply be aware of your posture and demeanor when you enter the patient’s room.
+If you’re rushed, agitated, or apathetic, patients will notice (Angel, 2016).
+Place yourself in the patient’s situation, and take a moment to empathize with what they are experiencing.
 Provide care in a way in which you would want to receive it if you were lying in the bed.
 Most importantly, take time to really listen to your patient and their loved ones, intentionally looking them in the eyes.
-Not only will this help ease their fears; mutual trust is also established.
+Not only will this help ease their fears; but mutual trust is also established.

 In summary, nurses play an integral role in providing patients with exceptional care that translates to “Very Good” HCAHPS data.
 Florence continues to speak to us today through patient-centered care models which serve as a reminder as to why we chose the nursing profession to begin with.
 Through intentional communication, comprehensive education, and respect, we can deliver exceptional care that we can feel proud of.
 It’s likely you’re doing much of this already, but you are encouraged to make a genuine attempt to implement one new notion into your daily practice and see what happens.